redstone-finance/redstone-oracles-monorepo/packages/canton-connector/daml/adapter/README.md

   controller caller
 ```

-Returns the full `RedStonePriceData` (value, timestamp, writeTimestamp) stored in the pill.
+Verifies the caller is a viewer, asserts the pill is not stale, then returns the full `RedStonePriceData` (value, timestamp, writeTimestamp) stored in the pill.
-Asserts the pill is not stale before returning.

 #### ∮ ReadPrice